Google Equitable Design Fellowship

 100 Respondents:

-ShhShh (Traditional)… Won!
-BUT all co-designers preferred FreeMind (Equitable).
+ShhShh (Traditional design)… Was overall preferred!
+BUT all co-designers preferred FreeMind (Equitable design).

 Reflection

-Insight: Comparing two design processes is challenging due to the variability of outputs.
-During the Equitable phase, we spent more time on collaborative ideation, leaving less time to develop the high-fi prototype.
-Perhaps participants preferred the Traditional prototype because we had more time to refine its final form and flow.
+Insight: Comparing two design processes was challenging because they yielded two different apps.
+During the Equitable phase, we spent more time on collaborative ideation (less time to develop the high-fi prototype).
+Perhaps participants preferred the Traditional prototype because it had a higher-fidelity UI.

-With more time: It would have been interesting to adapt the Equitable app based on feedback from non-target users.
-I wonder if an adapted iteration would outperform the Traditional app.
+Future work: I would adapt the Equitable app based on feedback from non-target users— I expect this would outperform the Traditional app.